Mudhalvan: Plot

-N. Pugazhendi alias Pugazh is a news reporter working for QTV in Chennai.
-One day, a riot occurs between the students and the bus drivers in the city following a communal clash which disrupts normal life.
-The Chief Minister of the state, Aranganathar, informs the police over wireless not to arrest the protesters as they belong to his community and political party.
-The conversation is recorded by Pugazh in his video camera.
-Pugazh meets Thenmozhi and falls for her honesty and bravery.
-However, her father does not accept the marriage proposal as he wants to get Thenmozhi married only to a government employee.
+N. Pugazhendi "Pugazh" is a news reporter in Chennai.
+One day, a riot occurs between students and bus drivers in the city.
+The Chief Minister of the state, Aranganathar, tells the police not to arrest the protesters as they belong to his community and political party, in a conversation recorded on video by Pugazh.

+Pugazh also meets Thenmozhi and falls for her honesty and bravery, but her father does not accept his marriage proposal as he disapproves of his daughter marrying someone who is not a government employee.